MSME Classification: Understanding Meaning and Category Benefits

 Impact of MSME Classification on Business Loans

-MSME classification plays a crucial role in determining loan eligibility, interest rates, and repayment structures.
+MSME classification plays a crucial role in determining business loan eligibility, interest rates, and repayment structures.

 • Loan Schemes: The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) provides collateral-free credit, enabling quicker disbursement and fostering entrepreneurship.